GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 A record that does not lie.

 Every credential.
 Every renewal.
-Every disciplinary action.
-Recorded immutably on-chain.
-Visible to every employer, regulator, and partner on Earth — without permission, without intermediaries, without a single point of failure.
+Recorded permanently in the public registry.
+Visible to every employer, regulator, and partner on Earth — without permission, without intermediaries, without a hidden intermediary.

 Trust is no longer assumed.
 It is verifiable.